superzrb126/learning/Home.md

 1. Install client and server into /usr/local/bin
 1. Create simple Upstart script if one does not exist
 1. Start the server
-1. Pull in public base image (Ubuntu Quantal) if no image named "base"
+1. Pull in public base image (Ubuntu Quantal) if no image exists named "base"